ogsub/SinglePassAssembler/README.md

 ## Instructions for compiling
-Extract or clone the repository, and open terminal inside.
+Extract or clone the repository and open terminal inside.
 Position yourself in the ./MyAssembler/code/ directory.

 ```sh
 make